- Find Your Major

 336/252 Willard Hall

-A member of the OSU faculty since 2006, Dr. Sanders is also the Laurence L. and Georgia Ina Dresser Endowed Professor in Rural Teacher Education and serves as Associate Professor in Literacy Education.
-She began her teaching career as an elementary school teacher in rural, high-poverty communities in Florida and maintains a passion for serving students and teachers in high-needs educational settings.
+Sanders has been a member of the OSU faculty since 2006 and is the Laurence L. and Georgia Ina Dresser Endowed Professor in Rural Teacher Education.
+She also serves as associate professor in literacy education.
+Sanders began her teaching career as an elementary school teacher in rural, high-poverty communities in Florida and maintains a passion for serving students and teachers in high-needs educational settings.

 Dr. Julie Koch